Redwood National Park California, USA Travel Guide

 Follow Leave No Trace principles.
 Pack everything you bring in back out.
 Stay on trails.
 Respect wildlife.

-Conserve water and energy during your stay.
-Minimize waste by recycling and using reusable items.
+Save water and power during your stay.
+Minimize waste by recycling and utilizing reusable items.

 Be a respectful observer of wildlife and nature.
 Support local communities and businesses ethically.